Adjunctions and defects in Landau-Ginzburg models: Open/closed topological field theory

 Note that here and from now on we do no longer display dashed lines for the unit~$\Delta_W$.

 The bulk pairing $\langle -,- \rangle = \langle -,- \rangle_W$ describes the 2-point \textsl{sphere} correlator; flattening the sphere suggests the identity \be \langle \phi_1, \phi_2 \rangle_W =

 \ee where we view $\Delta_W$ as a 1-morphism $(k,0) \lra (\Re, \widetilde W)$, i.\,e.~as a boundary condition of the doubled theory with potential $W(x)-W(y)$.
-The above equality indeed holds as follows from our explicit expressions for the adjunction maps together with~\cite[Proposition\,4.1.2]{pv1002.2116}.
-A more conceptual derivation of~\eqref{DeltaDisk} would involve endowing the bicategory $\LG$ with a monoidal structure (so as to give rigorous meaning to the process of folding worldsheets together, i\,.e.~tensoring objects in the bicategory $\LG$).
+The identity~\eqref{DeltaDisk} indeed holds as follows from our explicit expressions for the adjunction maps together with~\cite[Proposition\,4.1.2]{pv1002.2116}.
+A more conceptual derivation of~\eqref{DeltaDisk} would involve endowing the bicategory $\LG$ with a monoidal structure (so as to give rigorous meaning to the process of folding worldsheets together, i\,.e.~tensoring objects in the bicategory $\LG$).\footnote{In fact it can be checked that $\LG$ can be endowed with data that satisfies the necessary conditions for a symmetric monoidal structure given in \cite{s1004.0993}, but that is beyond the scope of the present paper.}

 We have just seen how the structure of open/closed TFT embeds into $\LG$.
 In principle this is enough to compute arbitrary correlators using the factorisation property of TFT.
 However, one can also compute more general correlators directly in $\LG$: all we have to do is to interpret the physical picture of a worldsheet~$\Sigma$ with insertions and defect lines as the associated string diagram representing a 2-morphism $k \lra k$ which is the value of the correlator of~$\Sigma$.